nasa/cumulus-orca/tasks/db_deploy/API.md

 - `event` _Dict_ - Event dictionary passed by AWS.
 - `context` _object_ - An object required by AWS Lambda.
+  Environment Vars:
+- `DB_CONNECT_INFO_SECRET_ARN` _string_ - Secret ARN of the AWS secretsmanager secret for connecting to the database.
+  See shared_db.py's get_configuration for further details.

 **Raises**: